Files

 • Check coil core material loss in datasheet.
 Use bigger core.

-• Use thicker copper wires.
-To reduce AC losses (skin effect) use multiple strands in parallel
+• Use copper litz wires to reduce AC losses (skin effect, proximity effect)

 • Reduce switching times: smaller gate resistors, stronger driver.
 Make sure there is no severe ringing at switching node and at the gates.
-Consider using a faster Misfit (low Qgd, low t_rise, low Qrr)
+Consider using a faster Mosfet (low Qsw)

 • Place Schottky diode in parallel to LS switch